 How do we do this?
-If you’re familiar with the seven-layer OSI model, you may know that the great majority of cyberattacks are propagated through layers 3 and 4, the Network and Transport layers respectively.
+If you’re familiar with the seven-layer OSI model, you may know that the great majority of cyberattacks are propagated through layers 3 and 4,respectively Network and Transport layers.
 Attacks like Stuxnet, Black Energy, Wannacry, NotPetya, CrashOverride, etc. all rely on these two layers to spread themselves.
-No matter how devastating their “payloads” are, without having access to the Network and Transport layers, these attacks simply can’t cause damage.
+No matter how devastating their “payloads” could be, without having access to the Network and Transport layers, these attacks simply can’t cause any damage thanks to Seclab.

 Our Neutralizer technology destroys layers 1-4 of each packet from the IT network, while leaving layers 5 to 7 alone.
-It then re-creates layers 1-4 and inserts the packet on the OT network.
+It then re-creates layers 1-4 and inserts the new and fresh packet on the OT network.

-Most attacks occur on layers 3 and 4 (Network and Transport); there is no possibility any of these attacks will get through to the OT network.
+Most attacks occur on layers 3 and 4 (Network and Transport); there is no possibility for any of those attacks to get through and end on the OT network.

 Moreover, your users can continue to use applications, databases and protocols on the OT network, even though the level of security has greatly increased.

-Since Secure Xchange passes layers 5 to 7 unchanged from the IT to the OT network, how does it protect against those attacks?
+Since Secure Xchange transfers layers 5 to 7 unchanged from the IT to the OT network, how does this protects me from those attacks?

-1. Secure Xchange offers Direction Control.
-This allows you to specify, for example, that all Modbus sessions must originate on the OT network, so no attack on Modbus can ever come from the IT network.
-This is a very powerful tool.
+1. Secure Xchange enables traffic-direction Control.
+This allows you to specify, as illustration, that all Modbus sessions must originate from the OT network, so no attack on Modbus can ever come from the IT network.
+This is a very basic but powerful tool.

-2. Sometimes, Direction Control isn’t practical.
-In those cases, you can deploy an application-layer firewall “in front of” Secure Xchange.
+2. Sometimes, traffic-direction control isn’t the right approach.
+In those cases, you may deploy an application-layer firewall facing the Secure Xchange system.

-You can tune the firewall to block application-layer attacks that apply to the applications in your OT environment.
-The firewall protects layers 5 to 7, while Secure Xchange protects the rest.
+You can tune this firewall to block application-layer attacks that apply to the specific applications of your OT environment.
+The firewall protects layers 5 to 7, while Secure Xchange protects the remaining: 1+1 = 3!.

 Which Applications Work?